opencontainers/image-tools/cmd/oci-create-layer/oci-create-layer.1.md

 **oci-create-layer** [child] [parent] [flags]

 # DESCRIPTION
 `oci-create-layer` creates a filesystem changeset from two layers.
 It compares child with parent and generates a filsystem diff, pack the diff into a uncompressed tar archive.
-The output tar archive name is the child name with .tar suffix by default, use `--dest` to specify a custom one.
+The default output is stdout, use `--dest` to specify a custom one.

 # OPTIONS
 **--help**